Home Business & Other LaTeX Cookbook - Second Edition

 \AddToBackground{pagenumber}{\includegraphics{filename}}

-Use the starred version \AddToBackground* to allow it to be printed in the background of the combined page.
+Use the \AddToBackground* starred version to let it be printed onto the background of the combined page.

-Instead of the \includegraphics command, you can use other positioning commands, including our drawing code.
-Here, the Absolute positioning of text recipe in Chapter 2, Tuning the Text, will be useful.
+Instead of using the \includegraphics command, you could use another positioning, including or drawing code.
+Here, the Absolute positioning of text recipe in Chapter 2, Tuning the Text, may be helpful.

 Changing the sectioning font

-The font size of section headers is already a bit smaller than that of standard classes.
-If you would like to change the size, shape, or color of the headings, you can redefine the \sectfont macro.
-For example, if we enable using color with the \usepackage{xcolor} command, we can write the following line of code:
+The font size of the section headers is already a bit smaller than with standard classes.
+If you want to change the headings’ size, shape, or color, you can redefine the \sectfont macro.
+For example, if we also enabled using color by \usepackage{xcolor}, we could write the following code:

-This will give a large sans serif font in bold and with blue color.
+This would give a large sans-serif font in bold and with blue color.

 For further information regarding fonts, refer to Chapter 3, Adjusting Fonts.

-We have seen informational or scientific posters at conferences or on the walls of universities or institutes.
-They mostly have certain characteristics in common:
+We know, for example, informational or scientific posters seen at conferences or on walls in universities or institutes.

-• People may look at them from far away, but also from a very short distance
+• People may look at them from far away but also very close

-In consequence, we get some requirements for typesetting:
+In consequence, we have some requirements for typesetting:

-• The page layout dimensions should work with such a big size.
+• Page layout dimensions should work with such an enormous size.

 • We need a wide range of font sizes.
 We should be able to read while standing close, but we also need large, catchy headings.

 • The poster should be partitioned into digestible blocks.
-Specifically, each block should not exceed the usual line width we know from body texts.
-Also, excessively wide lines will make it hard to focus and to skip back to the start of the next line.
-So, the lines in blocks should not be much wider than about 40 or 50 characters long.
+Specifically, each block should be at most the usual line width we know from body texts.
+Too wide lines would make it hard to focus and skip back to the start of the following line.
+So, block lines should not be much wider than 40 or 50 characters long.

 • Blocks should have distinct headings.

-• Graphical elements such as colors and lines can be used to divide the poster contents in parts.
+• Graphic elements such as colors and lines can divide the text into parts.

 • Images should be vector graphics or should have a high resolution.

-In this recipe, we will create a poster of A0 size in landscape orientation.
-It will show some blocks containing the dummy text as a placeholder, math, and images.
-As sample images, we will take a flowchart from Chapter 9, Creating Graphics, and a plot from Chapter 10, Advanced Mathematics.
+In this recipe, we would like to create a poster of A0 size in landscape orientation.
+It will show some blocks containing dummy text as a placeholder, math, and images.
+As sample images, we will take a flowchart from Chapter 6, Creating Graphics, and a plot from Chapter 10, Writing Advanced Mathematics.
 There, you can find the source code.
 You can later replace the dummy text and other parts with your own content.

 How to do it...